Lego deals: massive savings on Star Wars, Ninjago, and Minecraft sets – available now

 £54.99 £32.99 on Amazon

-SAVE 40%: Includes scale models of Tokyo Skytree, the world’s tallest freestanding tower, Tokyo Tower, Mode Gakuen Cocoon Tower and Tokyo Big Sight.
+SAVE 40%: Scale models of Tokyo Skytree, the world’s tallest freestanding tower, Tokyo Tower, Mode Gakuen Cocoon Tower and Tokyo Big Sight.
 The cherry-tree-filled Chidorigafuchi Park, a classic pagoda tower and Shibuya Crossing are also featured.

 View Deal